jeftegoes/AwsOverview/AWS Tips.md

 - Envelope Encryption
   - KMS Encrypt API call has a limit of 4 KB.
   - If you want to encrypt >4 KB, we need to use Envelope Encryption.

+## 4.1.
+Encrypt

+- It is recommended that you use the following pattern to encrypt data locally in your application:
+  1. Use the GenerateDataKey operation to get a data encryption key.
+  2. Use the plaintext data key (returned in the Plaintext field of the response) to encrypt data locally, then erase the plaintext data key from memory.
+  3. Store the encrypted data key (returned in the CiphertextBlob field of the response) alongside the locally encrypted data.

 # 5. General tips